DoggyCraft/SeriousBusiness/README.md

 * Get fined at contract breach
 * Take loans in other companies

-# A Cryptocoin alt-currency called "Nudes"
+# Cryptocoins alt-currencies
+* Custom named coins
+* Players can choose which coin to mine.
+Miners must set physical miners in the world.
 * Wildly swings in value
+* Players can choose to pay eachother using crypto-coins
+* Players can choose to invest in crypto-coins
-* No company pays wages in Nudes
+* No company pays wages in alt-coins

 # Insurance